Matisse Thybulle Scouting Report

 - Offensive Impact: Only scored 9.1 ppg during his senior campaign with only 2 assists to pair with it.
 He does not really impact the offense that much, and will never really be more than a 4th or 5th option unless he has a major breakthrough with that jumper.
 He has very close to a 1:1 assist/turnover ratio, which is not impressive either.

 Overall Outlook: Thybulle projects as an impact/lockdown bench defender that will be able to get extra possessions for his team in a myriad of ways.
 He likely will end up playing a Marcus Smart or Andre Roberson type of role, and will be the defensive specialist teams bring off the bench to impact the game.
 Like Smart, he has a long way to go offensively, and can be a negative influence on that end.
 However, the defensive impact is irresistible for good teams looking to add a high IQ lockdown defender to their playoff ready squad.
 Since Thybulle can defend the 1-3 with ease, he should look to bulk up a bit in order to stay with 4s as well and become an even more lethal defensive anchor.
 Rarely do you see a prospect with such a profound impact on the game from a defensive standpoint, and he will have a very bright future if that 3pt jumpshot develops to the mid-high 30%’s.
 For now, I see him as an impact defensive player that will improve any defense, and has the potential to become an elite wing defender that puts up low offensive productivity.
-Considering most effective playoff/championship teams have at least one very good defender on their team, I believe he has a chance to go in the late first round to the mid second round to a team looking to solidify a spot for an impact defender of the future.
+Considering most effective playoff/championship teams have at least one very good defender on their team, I believe he has a chance to go in the mid-late first round to a team looking to solidify a spot for an impact defender of the future.